tmichal2/cs50_finance/README.md

 # cs50_finance
-Fully functional stock simulation web app
+Stock simulation web app built with Flask and styled with Bootstrap